ybayle/awesome-deep-learning-music/reproducibility.md

 Out of the 158 papers listed in this repository, only 41 articles provide their source code.
 Repeatability is the key to good science.
-Below is a list of useful links for reproducibility and replicability in MIR and ML:
+Below is a list of useful links for reproducibility and replicability in Science:

 - [DLPaper2Code: Auto-generation of Code from Deep Learning Research Papers](https://arxiv.org/abs/1711.03543)
 - [Audio Processing Seminar 2016: Reproducible Research](https://github.com/audiolabs/APSRR-2016)